 In this example, you could explain the value of warm leads versus cold leads, or days from initial contact to a final sale.
 It’s easy for someone outside the sales department to understand why it’s important to share their warm leads for the sales team once they understand that cold leads cost the company more, take longer to close and therefore reduce revenue.

-Another tactic: Show where your company falls in relation to its peers through benchmarking.
+Another tactic to increase employee engagement: Show where your company falls in relation to its peers through benchmarking.
 Employees may feel you’re not spending enough on benefits until you show how your company compares to similarly sized companies in the same industry.

 Say you need to capture data on how employees are spending their time.
 This information will be used to compare your company to industry benchmarks, to determine whether you’ll hire more people and the type of job you’ll fill.
 So, you ask employees to post detailed weekly time sheets but forget to explain why.

 Because they don’t know the purpose behind the request, compliance is lousy.
 You get incomplete information or it’s late.
-But once you explain how the information will be used, the team understands the importance of delivering accurate, timely data and their behavior changes.
+But once you explain how the information will be used, the team understands the importance of delivering accurate, timely data and their employee engagement goes up.

 Once you get good data, you and your team may find unexpected ways to improve your performance.
 Benchmarks can also generate the desire to compete and beat industry norms.

 There’s no single formula for what to present or how often.
-Your goal is to encourage those discretionary efforts from your employees that set your company apart from the competition.
+Your goal is to encourage employee engagement that will set your company apart from the competition.